euchoreo/sublime-DynamicSplit/README.md

-A simple package for Sublime text editor (tested with 3beta) that tries to create some of the functionality of emacs style Window splitting.
+DynamicSplit is a [Sublime Text 2][sublime] plugin that tries to create some of the functionality of emacs style Window splitting.

 ---

 Unlike Sublime's default Window splitting feature, this package splits the current Window in half, either vertically or horizontally.